Helperbird/docker-wordpress-theme-setup/wp-content/plugins/helperbird/readme.txt

 Donate link: https://www.helperbird.com/products/widget
 Tags: comments, accessible, accessibility
 Requires at least: 4.7
-Tested up to: 5.4
+Tested up to: 5.5.1
 Stable tag: 1.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Make your website accessible to everyone in seconds.
-Accelerate your business with Helperbirds accessibility widget without re-structuring your website’s existing code.
+Add accessibility options to your website in seconds with Helperbird widget.

 == Description ==

-Make your website accessible to everyone in seconds.
+Add accessibility options to your website in seconds.
 Accelerate your business with Helperbirds accessibility widget without re-structuring your website’s existing code.

+Note
+While Helperbirds widget can help people meet compliance requirements, You must ensure that all requirements are met.

 From students, working professionals, researchers, and everyone between in over 151 countries.
 We have features that help you be more productive and make the web more accessible for everyone.
 From award-winning features like Opendyslexic to complete customization of your web experience with over 30 other mix and match features.
 Helperbird is built for everyone.

 features
-- Full suite of accessibility features
+- Full suite of accessibility features.
-- WCAG 2.1, Section 508 compliance.
 - Continuous accessibility monitoring
 - Always-on cloud updates
 - Immediate compliance
 - Dedicated account manager
-- Highlights
 - All of Helperbird's features
 - Premium support
 - White labeling